-( The list is originally from Australian scam statistics of the year of 2018, while US, UK, Canada and Europe is not very different, give-or-take.)
+( The list is originally from Australian scam statistics of the year of 2018, while the US, UK, Canada, and Europe are not very different, give-or-take.)

 - The charity is absolutely unknown to you and yours.
 Or they operate under the name of a very well-known charity, and even the same website features and design, only for the donation address to be otherwise – a fraud.